2018 Nautilus Award, Silver Medal (Ecology and Environment)

 Many are calling the epoch ahead the “Anthropocene” or “Age of Humans.”
 It is clear that our species will be intimately involved in shaping the time ahead.
 But what will define this new age and in what sense will it be a “human” one?

-The changes we are facing are much more significant than the familiar litany of human impacts such as climate change, species extinction, and toxic pollution.
+The changes we are facing are much more significant than the familiar litany of impacts such as climate change, species extinction, and toxic pollution.
 Earth is entering a period in which some of its most fundamental processes are being co-opted and redesigned by engineers.
-Synthetic biologists, climate engineers, and nanotechnologists are reaching deeply enough into the workings of nature to alter the very metabolism of the planet we inhabit.
-In so doing, they start us down the path towards an entirely new, synthetic world.
+Synthetic biologists, climate engineers, and nanotechnologists are reaching deeply enough into the workings of nature to alter the very metabolism of the planet.
+In so doing, they start humanity down the path towards surrounding themselves with an entirely new, synthetic world.